Daniel R. Schwarz: Holocaust and Jewish Studies

 In Imagining the Holocaust (1999), a study of books and films about the Holocaust including books by Elie Wiesel, Anne Frank, and Art Spiegelman and films by Claude Lanzmann and Steven Spielberg, Schwarz focuses on the relationship among memory, imagination, and narrative.
-Schwarz's interest in Jewish studies began with his Disraeli's Fiction (1979) and continued with his discussion of Bloom in Reading Joyce's Ulysses.
+Schwarz's interest in Jewish studies began with his Disraeli's Fiction (1979) and continued with his discussion of Bloom in Reading Joyce's 'Ulysses and his The Story in Fiction and Film of French Collaboration in the Occupation and Complicity in the Holocaust (1940-1944).

 Cultural Studies

 Schwarz has turned his attention to media culture and urban studies in Broadway Boogie Woogie: Damon Runyon and the Making of New York City Culture (2003) and in Endtimes?
 Crises and Turmoil at the New York Times: 1999-2009.
 He also edited Damon Runyon: Guys and Dolls and other Writings for Penguin Classics (2008).

 Biography

 Schwarz holds a B.A. from Union College (New York) and an M.A. and Ph.D. from Brown University.
-He has two sons by his first marriage: David, the women's varsity tennis coach at Claremont College, and Jeffrey, working in the mutual fund industry.
+He has two sons, Cornell graduates, by his first marriage: David, the women's varsity tennis coach at Claremont College, and Jeffrey, working in the mutual fund industry.
 His wife, Marcia Jacobson, is retired from Auburn University; she is the Hargis Professor of American Literature Emerita.